unicornpkg/cli/README.md

 The command-line interface for the [unicornpkg library](https://unicornpkg.github.io).

 Includes `unicorntool`, a utility for installing raw package tables.
-This also houses `hoof` as well.
+This also houses the `hoof` tool for interacting with package remotes.

 ## Structure

-`init.Lua` contains the actual program.
+`init.lua` contains the actual program.

 `help.txt contains plain-text help for use with the CraftOS `help` program.